UncleSam1966/VipAccess_GUI/README.md

 	sudo desktop-file-install ~/.local/share/applications/VipAccess.desktop

-If all goes well the new application wil show up in the start menu under Other
+If all goes well the new application will show up in the start menu under Other

 ## Usage:
-- Run the VipAccess application from the start menu or desktop or favorites.
+- Run the VipAccess application either from the applications menu or desktop or favorites.
 - Register the Token ID that is displayed with your organisation's remote access setup portal, along with the displayed 6-digit access code.
-- Thereupon when you are ready to enter the access code upon remote login to the organisation you can use the paste function as the 6-digit code would aready have been copied into the clipboard.
+- Thereupon when you are ready to enter the access code upon remote login to the organisation, you can use the paste function as the 6-digit code would aready have been copied into the clipboard.